firozkhan18/Java-Evaluations/README.md

 |Private, static and final methods show static binding.
 Because, they can not be overridden.	|Other than private, static and final methods show dynamic binding.
 Because, they can be overridden.		|
 - See More : Static Vs Dynamic Binding

-## Method Overloading Vs Method Overriding In Java
+## Method Overloading Vs Method Overriding

 Method Overloading	Method Overriding
 | Method Overloading&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Method Overriding |